 Conservation easements are forever.
 With each easement, the Beaufort County Open Land Trust accepts responsibility to protect that land and its conservation values in perpetuity.
 The donation of a conservation easement is an act of generosity by a landowner.
 In accepting this easement, the Beaufort County Open Land Trust assumes the legal obligation to carry out the donor’s desires for the property by upholding the terms of the easement forever.

 The Beaufort County Open Land Trust manages a dedicated Stewardship and Defense Fund to provide a long-term source of income to cover future costs associated with monitoring and managing our portfolio of conservation easements.
 The fund is also available to cover extraordinary expenses associated with managing, upholding or defending an easement should its terms or validity be violated or threatened.
 Contributions to the stewardship fund are pooled from a number of sources, including landowners, and are managed judiciously.
 Each conservation easement donor is requested to provide a donation to the Stewardship Fund.

 Meet with the land trust staff to assess the conservation opportunities best suited to the property’s resources and your vision for the future of your land.
 Call us at 843-521-2175 or contact us to learn more about how to conserve your land and be a part of keeping Lowcountry special for future generations.
-For more information about the next steps to take, download the Donated Easement Landowner Information document and the Checklist for Donating a Conservation Easement.
+For more information about the next steps to take, download the Guide to Donating a Conservation Easement.